 Both surgical procedures can result in complications.
-Shunt systems can stop draining cerebrospinal fluid or poorly regulate drainage because of mechanical malfunctions, blockage or infections.
+Shunt systems can stop draining cerebrospinal fluid or poorly regulate drainage because of mechanical problems, blockage or infections.
 Complications of ventriculostomy include bleeding and infections.

-Pediatrician or physiatrist, who oversees the treatment plan and medical care
+- Pediatrician or physiatrist, who oversees the treatment plan and medical care

-Pediatric neurologist, who specializes in the diagnosis and treatment of neurological disorders in children
+- Pediatric neurologist, who specializes in the diagnosis and treatment of neurological disorders in children

-Occupational therapist, who specializes in therapy to develop everyday skills
+- Occupational therapist, who specializes in therapy to develop everyday skills

-Developmental therapist, who specializes in therapy to help your child develop age-appropriate behaviors, social skills and interpersonal skills
+- Developmental therapist, who specializes in therapy to help your child develop age-appropriate behaviors, social skills and interpersonal skills

 Coping and support